bryceparkman/cs326-gamma/docs/milestone2.md

 ## Part 0

+###API Endpoints

+GET Requests:

+/rentProgress This request gets the amount of rent a user has paid from the costs payed (progress) to be shown on the costs page.
+Output data: Dollar amount a user has paid

+/billProgress This request gets the amount any user has paid on a bill shown on the apartment overview page.
+Input data: name of bill, name of user.
+Output data: Dollar amount user has paid

+/groceryItem This request goes from the grocery page to the grocery table.
+Output is all the data from the grocery table

+/inventoryItem This request goes from the grocery page to the inventory table.
+Output is all the data from the inventory table

+POST Requests:

+/userProfile This request goes from the create user profile page to the user profile table.
+Input data: user name, email, and apartment code.
+Outputs a message saying successfully created user.

+/apartmentProfile This request goes from the apartment creation page to the apartment table.
+Input data: apartment code, total rent, number of members.
+Outputs a message saying successfully created apt.

+/newBill This request goes from the apartment creation page to the bills table.
+Input Data: Bill name, cost, and how many people are paying the bill.
+The output is the bill added to the apartment overview page.

+/payment This request comes from the costs page to the costs table whenever a user makes a payment.
+Input data: payment amount, and output is the progress bar of the bill being updated.

+/newGroceryItem This request goes from the grocery page to the grocery table.
+Input data: name, and quantity.
+Output is the item added to the apartment's grocery list.

+/newInventoryItem This request goes from the grocery page to the inventory table.
+Input data: name, quantity, and cost.
+Output is the item added to the apartment's inventory list.

+###Data Model

 Our web page has six major components: User Profiles, Apartment, Bills, Costs, Groceries, and Inventory.

 User profiles contain each user's personal information including the initial setup data as well as the progress on their payments.
-Each User has fields containing data for their: First name, last name, email, password, phone number, reminder emails, reminder texts, user icon, apartment code and outstanding payments.
-The primary key for this table would be a user's email as it must be non-null and unique.
-This table has foreign keys: apartment code referencing the apartment table and outstanding payments referencing the bill table.
+Fields: First name, last name, email, password, phone number, reminder emails, reminder texts, user icon, apartment code and outstanding payments.

 Apartments contains all the information about a group's apartment as defined in the apartment creation page.
-Each apartment has fields containing the apartment code, total rent per month, number of members in each apartment, and if rent is evenly split.
-The primary key of this table is the apartment code (serves as an ID).
+Fields: apartment code, total rent per month, number of members in each apartment, and if rent is evenly split.

 Bills is a table where each entry is a defined bill shared by the apartment (electric, wifi, etc).
-Each entry has the fields: Bill name,total bill cost per month, number of apartment members who contribute to the bill (default is all), and progress on the bill.
-The primary key is the bill name.
-There are foreign keys connecting how much each member pays to the user profile table and the Costs table.
+Fields: Bill name,total bill cost per month, number of apartment members who contribute to the bill (default is all), and progress on the bill.

 Costs is a table showing how much of each bill each user pays.
-The fields are apartment code, user's name, total bill cost, what % of bill they pay and how much they've paid.
-The primary key is the apartment code and there's foreign keys to the user profile table, apartment table, and bill table.
+Fields: apartment code, user's name, total bill cost, what % of bill they pay and how much they've paid.

 Groceries contains the list of groceries bought/needed for an apartment.
-Each entry in the table contains the food name, quantity, and which user requested it.
-The primary key is the food name.
+Fields: food name, quantity, and which user requested it.

 Inventory is a table the contains all the grocieries/goods that are in the apartment (have been bought).
-Inventory has fields: food name which is the name of the food or item, quantity of item, which user it was bought by and how much they spent on it.
-The primary key here is the name.
-There's a foreign key from the food name referencing the food name on the grocery list (to track when requested items are bought).
+Fields: food name which is the name of the food or item, quantity of item, which user it was bought by and how much they spent on it.

 ![Data Model](images/data_model.png)